Code-Institute-Solutions/typeracer-v1-sourcecode/05-01-ideation/05-01-02-challenge-creating-our-user-stories/user-stories.md

 - [ ] Create a results area to display the level, time and Words Per Minute (WPM) results to the user
 - [ ] Implement functionality to calculate the number of correctly typed WPM.
-- [ ] Display the WPM result immediately after the user completes the test.
+- [ ] Display the WPM result with the level and time immediately after the user completes the test.

 ### Retry button (WPM) (should-have)